 Beginning two or three weeks before the event takes place, begin to promote the event on social media.
 Provide information about the event and encourage people to attend or donate to the cause.
 Tag the appropriate parties in your social media posts.
-Most businesses and charities have Facebook pages which you can tag in order to connect with them online.
+Most businesses and charities have Facebook pages that you can tag in order to connect with them online.

 You can also use the pre-event period for offline promotional efforts.
 Write a press release and send it to local newspapers, television, and radio outlets (any other media connections that you have).
-Indicate your willingness to participate in an interview about the event and your company’s participation, or appoint a staffmember to act as a spokesperson for the firm.
+Indicate your willingness to participate in an interview about the event and your company’s participation, or appoint a staff member to act as a spokesperson for the firm.
 Of course, the press release can also be handed over to your usual press release distribution site, and you can share the release on social media.
-And don’t forget that any coverage by the mass market press can in turn become fodder for another press release (Headline: “Local Business Leader Makes the Case for Compassion”) and dissemination through your social media accounts.
+And don’t forget that any coverage by the mass market press can, in turn, become fodder for another press release (Headline: “Local Business Leader Makes the Case for Compassion”) and dissemination through your social media accounts.

 And that brings us to your website: the best tool you have for publicizing your firm’s activity.
 Create a landing page on your website with information about the event.
 Remember to cover these topics:

 - Background on the organization you are supporting